avishai111/ShaulNet/Readme.md

 **ShaulNet** is our solution to the [Robo-Shaul Challenge](https://www.roboshaul.com/): a flexible, multilingual Text-to-Speech (TTS) system designed to synthesize natural-sounding Hebrew speech from raw text using a modular and configurable architecture.

+Our solution requires the use of fully diacritized text in Hebrew.

 This repository integrates and builds upon several outstanding open-source projects, including:

 * [Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS)